scw03001/ArtEchoes/README.md

 ### 3. Make Animation

 Artworks are static, and sometimes we want to see them in motion.
-Inspired by the idea of imagining paintings as animated, this feature generates random animations about 4 seconds videos.
+Inspired by the idea of imagining paintings as animated, this feature generates random animations about 4-second videos.

-## Technolgoies \& Codes
+## Technologies \& Codes

 ### Programming Languages

-- Model Training \& Implementaion: PyTorch
+- Model Training \& Implementation: PyTorch
 - Web Application: Flask

 ### Model

 #### ResNet18

-Due to the limited diversity of our training dataset, we implemented transfer leaerning for our model.
-We used a pretrained **ResNet 18** from PyTorch, modifyinh the final layer to accomodate the 50 artists in our dataset.
+Due to the limited diversity of our training dataset, we implemented transfer learning for our model.
+We used a pre-trained **ResNet 18** from PyTorch, modifying the final layer to accommodate the 50 artists in our dataset.

 #### GPT-3.5

-Our chatbout is based on GPT-3.5 to respond to the questions.
+Our chatbot is based on GPT-3.5 to respond to the questions.

 #### Stable Video Diffusion